Emotion: Definition, Theories, and List of Emotions

 Next, we might regulate our emotions with cognitive strategies (sometimes referred to as emotion regulation skills).
 We might use reappraisal to find the silver linings.
 Or we might savor a positive moment to increase how long our positive emotions last.
 Or, if we're dysregulated, we might worry about the future and accidentally increase our anxiety.

 When we think about emotion, we often focus mostly on negative emotions.
 Negative emotions are unpleasant or undesirable states.
 Even though we may not like negative emotions, they help us do important things in our lives.
-For example, fear can help us escape from a predator, anger can help us right injustices, and sadness can helps us rest or seek social support.
+For example, fear can help us escape from a predator, anger can help us right injustices, and sadness can help us rest or seek social support.
 This just shows that we need negative emotions just as much as we need positive emotions.

 Positive emotions are pleasant or desirable states.
 These are just as important as negative emotions.
 If we understand what increases our positive emotions, we have a better chance of increasing our well-being.